 Program: Kinesiology & Rehabilitation Sci (MS)

-Our goal as a college is to prepare highly-qualified teacher candidates who are knowledgeable, effective, and caring professionals who contribute to a just, diverse, and democratic society.
+Our goal as a college is to prepare highly-qualified beginning teachers who are knowledgeable, effective, and caring professionals who contribute to a just, diverse, and democratic society.
 Specifically, the KRS program learning outcomes are aligned with the standards of the National Association for Sport and Physical Education (NASPE), upon which our accreditation with the National Council for Accreditation of Teacher Education (NCATE) is based.
 The NASPE Standards follows.

 Standard 1: Content Knowledge